Mixing with Saturation

 Saturation gives you some of that analog heat and musicality that folks talk about.
 It tames the peaks and transients musically and at a similar time delivers character and color, that’s actually hard (if not impossible) to attain any other way.

 Nonetheless, it’s not the holy grail to mixing, it’s not going to repair a foul-sounding mix.
-Saturation is going to boost yours in any other case good and balanced mix, which can take your mix to the subsequent stage.
+Saturation is going to boost your in any other case good and balanced mix, which can take your mix to the subsequent stage.

 It’s that little notch of additional glue, heat, punch, fullness, depth, character, and color that your mixes have been lacking.

-What is the Saturation in music?
+What is the Saturation in Music?

 The saturation is the essence of what makes analog hardware sound musical and pleasing.
 Driving sounds via tape, tubes, transistors, and circuits have long been a vital ingredient in great-sounding mixes.